edphelps/TRU/readme.md

 The site links to:
 * the volunteer's "home" page, administered via Google Sites
-* a Google Form for volunteers to submit documentation of their patient visit
+* a Google Form for volunteers to submit documentation of their patient visits

 # Login